-This website was founded in the Winter of NC’s 2020-2021 academic year during the COVID-19 pandemic by current Director and P.R.
+This website was founded in the Winter of NC’s 2020-2021 academic year during the COVID-19 pandemic by former Director and P.R.
 Manager of NCSP, Thyme Masters, as a means to share archived content for easy research access, inspire forthcoming contributions, and connect at a higher and broader level with students, alumni, prospective students, and the Chequamegon Bay community at large.
 All publications and contents therein published prior to the year 2021 by NCSP/ComCom have assumed the value as intellectual property of the Office of NCSP, as they have been solicited by and published with no express-written qualms nor qualifiers by NCSP/ComCom and their contributors, including when photo credits are explicitly given.
 NCSP is a discrete and independent platform from the Office of NC Institutional Marketing Communications (OMC) and NC, but are partnered organizations in some respects.
 Permissions are not granted for site contents to be recaptured or redistributed beyond the confines of this website and original archived materials and are thusly protected by copyright.
-If patrons of this website believe an error to have been made in this regard or copyright to have been violated, please contact us as .
-All contents published within NCSP publications in the year 2021 and thenceforth are managed under the aegis contracted in the Photograph Licensing, Written Work Contractual, and Paid Staff Agreements found at the bottom of this page.
+If patrons of this website believe an error to have been made in this regard or copyright to have been violated, please contact us as StudentPublications@Northland.EDU.
+All contents published within NCSP publications in the year 2021 and thenceforth are managed under the aegis contracted in the Photograph Licensing, Written Work Contractual, and Paid Staff Agreements found on this website.

 All documents on this website have been modified from their original print versions by way of digitization or direct upload of more recent issues.
 A conscious effort has been made in this regard to capture and afford as similar a viewing experience digitally to each original limited-run print publication as possible, many of which date prior to the advent of the internet and are rare.
 This means that many pages have been cropped and rotated, as well as representative of multiple copies’ best qualities, and multiple cover types when applicable.
-If there is something you are unable to view or access easily, believe to be mis-linked, incorrectly dated, named, sorted, or formatted, or that any other mistakes have been made, and you would like to afford us your expertise and advice, please contact us at .
+If there is something you are unable to view or access easily, believe to be mis-linked, incorrectly dated, named, sorted, or formatted, or that any other mistakes have been made, and you would like to afford us your expertise and advice, please contact us at StudentPublications@Northland.EDU.